Please note that for 2016-2017 there are new protocols and procedures for grants.

 Thanks to generous private support, the Carolina Center for Jewish Studies is able to offer several different types of grants supporting graduate student research and travel.

-There are three types of grants available: Research and travel grants, summer stipends, and the Rhonda A. and Robert Hillel Silver Graduate Fellowship
+There are several types of grants available: Research and travel grants, Browning Holocaust studies research and travel grant, summer stipends, and the dissertation completion grant.

 Research and travel grants (award amounts: $500-3,000)

 With these grants, the Carolina Center for Jewish Studies supports graduate student research and travel, including travel to present papers at scholarly meetings.
 This grant can be used to reimburse travel costs pertaining to research projects and/or costs for materials required for research, as well as to reimburse costs for travel, room, board, and registration costs at domestic or international conferences.
 Applicants must be graduate students working on a topic in Jewish Studies.
 Students applying for grants to present at a conference must already have a paper on a Jewish Studies topic accepted for delivery at an academic conference.
 Please note that for scholarly meetings, the maximum amount of support is $1,000 for a domestic conference and $2,000 for an international conference.

 Christopher Browning Holocaust Studies research and travel grants (award amounts: up to $1,200) Deadline: February 20, 2017